 Failure of a contractor to have workers’ compensation insurance on his/her employees is a criminal offense.
 It is punishable by 60 days in jail, a fine of up to $10,000, or both.
-Hiring such a contractor will put you and your home at serious risk.
+Hiring such a contractor can put you and your home at serious risk.

 What Could Happen If My Contractor Does Not Have Workers’ Compensation Insurance?